All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Introduction

-Yet amalgamation is a central necessary condition for Ramsey classes.
-The main result (Theorem~\ref{thm:mainstrongclosures}) gives a necessary structural condition on the class of ordered structures which implies the Ramsey property.
-The condition can be seen as a variant of a well established notion of the \Fraisse{}'s amalgamation classes (and we call it an $(\mathcal R,\mathcal U)$-multiamalgamation class) with an explicit closure description $\mathcal U$ and additional assumptions about the local finiteness of the completions relative to a given Ramsey class $\mathcal R$.
-Theorem~\ref{thm:mainstrongclosures} is inspired by our recent result for bowtie-free graphs.
+As mentioned, amalgamation property is the central necessary condition for a class to be Ramsey.
+The main result of this paper (Theorem~\ref{thm:mainstrongclosures}) gives a sufficient structural condition for a class of ordered structures to be Ramsey.
+The condition can be seen as a strengthening of amalgamation (and we call it \emph{$(\mathcal R,\mathcal U)$-multiamalgamation}) involving an explicit closure description $\mathcal U$ and additional assumptions about completions relative to a given Ramsey class $\mathcal R$.
+Theorem~\ref{thm:mainstrongclosures} is inspired by our recent result~\cite{Hubivcka2014} that bowtie-free graphs have a precompact Ramsey lift.
+This is another example of a combinatorial phenomenon dear to P.~Erd\H os: A seemingly special problem may lead to a rich theory.

-However we also isolate the more easily formulated Theorem~\ref{thm:mainstrong} which, somewhat surprisingly, gives sufficient conditions for a Ramsey subclass of a Ramsey class: local finiteness and strong amalgamation are enough.
-The combination of these two theorems makes this approach flexible and easy to apply.
+We also prove Theorem~\ref{thm:mainstrong} which, somewhat surprisingly, gives sufficient conditions for a subclass of a Ramsey class to be Ramsey: local finiteness (see Definition~\ref{def:localfinite}) and strong amalgamation are enough.
+Both the aforementioned theorems have a form of an implication: To show that a class $\mathcal K$ is Ramsey one needs a class $\mathcal R\supseteq \mathcal K$ which is known to be Ramsey.
+Our Ramsey theorem for finite models (Theorem~\ref{thm:models}) provides such Ramsey class $\mathcal R$, even for languages containing both relations and (partial) functions.